maren7/NBXplorer/docs/API.md

 ﻿# API Specification

-NBXplorer is a multi crypto currency lightweight block explorer.
+NRXplorer is a multi crypto currency lightweight block explorer.

-NBXplorer does not index the whole blockchain, rather, it listens transactions and blocks from a trusted full node and index only addresses and transactions which belongs to a `DerivationScheme` that you decide to track.
+NRXplorer does not index the whole blockchain, rather, it listens transactions and blocks from a trusted full node and index only addresses and transactions which belongs to a `DerivationScheme` that you decide to track.

 ## Table of content